-The most common adverse effects associated with this formulation include drowsiness, sedation, decreased mental alertness, dryness of mucous membranes, dry mouth, and gastrointestinal (GI) disturbances.
+The most common adverse effects associated with TUSQ-Dx Dispersible Tablets include drowsiness, sedation, decreased mental alertness, dryness of mucous membranes, dry mouth, and gastrointestinal disturbances.
 Serious side effects with oral antitussives, antihistamines, and sympathomimetics have been rare.

 Other adverse events that may occur with this formulation include: